 So what do the music invoked emotional connections of your past have to do with creativity?

 We were all highly imaginative creatures in our younger years.
 Our imaginations unfortunately wane as we age and grow into responsible adults.
-Now your imagination may be limited to coming up with innovative ways to tackle your chores like how to remove the moles in your front yard with a stick of Wrigley Doublemint gum (I have a neighbor that swears by this method).
+Your imagination may now be limited to coming up with innovative ways to tackle your chores like how to remove the moles in your front yard with a stick of Wrigley Doublemint gum (I have a neighbor that swears by this method).

-As kids, our imaginations were used to create fantasy worlds and we were perpetual dreamers.
-Music can take us back to our peak imaginative years and allow us to become dreamers yet again.
-Allow the nostalgic music to trigger memories from your imaginative past that could spark a creative breakthrough and reignite a passion that’s been buried away since childhood.
+As kids, our imaginations were used to create fantasy worlds, turning us into perpetual dreamers.
+Music can take us back to our peak imaginative year allowing us to dream once again.
+Allow nostalgic music to trigger memories from your imaginative past which could spark a creative breakthrough and reignite a passion that’s been buried away since childhood.